-The process followed to reach an 'acceptable' site development plan has integrated numerous factors, not only vegetation.
-Fauna (vertebrate and invertebrate), aquatic aspects and habitat, and ecological processes have also been taken into account.
-There is an intentional strong relationship between the first iteration of the SDP (Figure 2, referred to further as Alternative 2) and the botanical constraints map (Figure 16) since the vegetation on the site underpins most of the other interacting aspects of the ecology.
-Further refinement of the site development plan (SDP) took place as a result of the outcome of the scoping phase This happened under the direction of Hartenbos Hills Propco (Pty) Ltd. The SDP has responded to the landscape and ecology (secondary renosterveld that has returned after historical ploughing, including other associated biota) and it is predicted that with further mitigation, the resultant impact on the ecology is likely to be Low Negative to Very Low Negative (Tables 3-8) since only the low sensitivity areas would be directly affected.
-The areas where fynbos (as opposed to renosterveld) occurs, are likely to be affected very little, hence very low direct impacts and similarly very low to negligible indirect impacts.
+The process followed to reach an 'acceptable' site development plan (SDP - 2018 version - Figure 14) and, it must be strongly emphasized, has taken numerous factors, not only vegetation and habitat, into account.
+There is an intentional strong relationship between the first iteration of the SDP (Figure 14, referred to further as Alternative 1) and the botanical constraints map (Figure 13).
+The SDP has responded to the landscape and ecology (secondary renosterveld that has returned after historical ploughing) and it is predicted that with further mitigation, the resultant impact on the vegetation is likely to be low negative (Table 2) since only the low sensitivity areas would be directly affected.
+There are likely to be very low indirect impacts on areas covered by fynbos but little, if any, direct negative impact.